 The Genomics & Bioinformatics shared resource has state-of-the art instrumentation and experienced staff who provide microarray, CE sequencing, next-generation sequencing, and gene modulation services.
-Technologies include: Illumina (microarrays); ABI/Life Technologies (CE sequencing and qPCR); Illumina NovaSeq 6000, Illumina NextSeq 2000, Illumina HiSeq 2500, Illumina MiSeq, and Pacific Biosciences Sequel IIe (long read sequencing); 10x Genomics Chromium Controller (single-cell library prep technology); NanoString technologies; various shRNA and siRNA libraries from Open Biosystems, Qiagen, and Invitrogen (RNAi); and drug and compound libraries from MicroSource and ChemDiv (high-throughput screening).
-The resource also has sophisticated data management and analysis resources, including three dedicated bioinformaticians with the expertise to assist in data processing and analysis.
+Technologies include: ABI/Life Technologies (CE sequencing and qPCR); Illumina NovaSeq 6000, Illumina NextSeq 2000, Illumina MiSeq, and Pacific Biosciences Sequel IIe (long read sequencing); 10x Genomics Chromium Controller (single-cell library prep technology); NanoString nCounter and GeoMx DSP technologies; various shRNA and siRNA libraries from Open Biosystems, Qiagen, and Invitrogen (RNAi); and drug and compound libraries from MicroSource and ChemDiv (high-throughput screening).
+The resource also has sophisticated data management and analysis resources, including four dedicated bioinformaticians with the expertise to assist in data processing and analysis.

 Sequencing: The genomics team offers both capillary-based and next-generation sequencing services.
 Lab staff process sequencing reactions using a dedicated Applied Biosystems 3730xl DNA Analyzer.
 A second 3730xl DNA Analyzer is reserved for fragment analysis applications.
 Services for capillary sequencing include two sample submission options, researcher-provided DNA template or ready-to-sequence cocktail.
 Staff provides pre- and post-data generation consultation, performs sample preparation and processing, performs data QC, assists investigators with troubleshooting, and maintains instrumentation.

-Services for next-generation sequencing include RNA-seq, ChIP-seq, whole exome sequencing, targeted resequencing, pooled CRISPR screens, and numerous unique methodologies to support researchers’ needs.
-In addition, the lab provides the full suite of 10x Genomics single-cell applications, including TotalSeq feature barcoding and cell hashing technologies from BioLegend.
+Services for next-generation sequencing include RNA-seq, CUT&RUN, ChIP-seq, whole exome sequencing, targeted resequencing, pooled CRISPR screens, and numerous unique methodologies to support researchers’ needs.
+In addition, the lab provides and routinely employs the full suite of 10x Genomics single-cell applications, including gene expression; VDJ sequencing, TotalSeq feature barcoding and cell hashing technologies from BioLegend; combined "Multiome" profiling of gene expression and open chromatin from the same cells; and Visium spatial transcriptomics.
 Staff provides extensive pre- and post-sequencing consultation, sample QC, library construction and QC, sequencing, data QC, assistance to investigators with troubleshooting, and equipment maintenance.
-Next-generation sequencing technologies include an Illumina NovaSeq 6000, an Illumina NextSeq 2000, an Illumina HiSeq 2500 system, two Illumina MiSeq systems and a PacBio Sequel IIe.
-Additional equipment includes a PerkinElmer Sciclone NGSx Workstation, two 10x Genomics Chromium Controllers, a Covaris LE220, Sage Science BluePippin Prep gel system, an Agilent 4200 TapeStation, an Agilent 2200 TapeStation, a Caliper DropSense 96 spectrometer, an Invitrogen Qubit 2.0 fluorometer, and an ABI StepOne Real-Time PCR System.
+Next-generation sequencing technologies include an Illumina NovaSeq 6000, two Illumina NextSeq 2000s, two Illumina MiSeq systems and a PacBio Sequel IIe.
+Additional equipment includes a PerkinElmer Sciclone NGSx Workstation, two 10x Genomics Chromium Controllers, a Nanostring GeoMx DSP, a Covaris LE220, Sage Science BluePippin Prep gel system, two Agilent 4200 TapeStations, a Caliper DropSense 96 spectrometer, an Invitrogen Qubit 2.0 fluorometer, and an ABI StepOne Real-Time PCR System.

 qPCR: The resource also houses four user-operated ABI QuantStudio 5 Real-Time PCR Systems, two each in a 96- and 384-well configuration.
 Access occurs through a centralized reservation calendar via a web-based interface.